tltrus/AI-OpenRouter-APIClient/README.md

 - Lists: Use -, *, or + for bullet lists, 1. for numbered lists
 - Headers: Use ### for section headers

-🙏 **Acknowledgments**
-- OpenRouter for providing API access to multiple AI models
-- All AI model providers available through OpenRouter
-- The WPF and .NET communities for excellent tools and libraries

 Note: This application requires an internet connection and a valid OpenRouter API key.
 Some models may have usage limits or costs associated with them.